ClementNerma/NightOS/docs/specs/shell-scripting.md

 # Commands (used to run custom commands later in functions)
 @{ command pos1 -s --long }
 ```

+One usual type is not listed here: `stream`, which is notably used by commands which manipulate potentially long and/or asynchronous data.

 The `char` type contains a _grapheme cluster_, which may be composed of multiple Unicode codepoints.
 A `string` is composed of multiple `char`s.
 There is also the `num` type which accepts integers and floating-point numbers, and `any` which allows values of all types.